 Initial prevalence

-For the initial simulation year, some synthetic individuals must be allocated as prevalent cases for each modeled disease.
+For the initial simulation year, some synthetic individuals must be allocated as prevalent cases for each modelled disease.
 We followed a similar procedure as with the incidence above.
 We obtained point estimates and credible intervals and fitted beta distributions for each disease/year/age group/sex combination.

 Mortality

-All synthetic individuals are exposed to the risk of dying from any of their acquired modeled conditions or any other non-modeled cause.
+All synthetic individuals are exposed to the risk of dying from any of their acquired modelled conditions or any other non-modelled cause.
 We treat the latter as a condition that everyone is a prevalent case of.
 That allows us to treat it like any other condition in the model.
 We used disease-specific mortality rates from CHD, stroke, and any other cause to calibrate the case fatality rates by year, age, and sex in the model in order to closely track disease mortality.
 We applied the same PARF approach described above for incidence to the case fatality.
 For instance, if the RR of smoking on CHD is 3, we assume that smokers have 3 times the risk of never-smokers developing CHD, and when they do, they have 3 times the risk of never-smoking CHD cases to die from CHD.
 Therefore, we allow exposures to risk factors to influence the mortality probability of the simulants.

-Additionally, using a similar approach to the one we used to model disease incidence, we allowed synthetic individuals with SBP higher than 140 mmHg, active smokers, and those with one or less active day per week to experience higher non-modeled cause mortality rates.29
+Additionally, using a similar approach to the one we used to model disease incidence, we allowed synthetic individuals with SBP higher than 140 mmHg, active smokers, and those with one or less active day per week to experience higher non-modelled cause mortality rates.29

 Population-attributable risk fraction (PARF)

 The IMPACTNCD-JPN model allows for changes in the exposures of synthetic individuals based on defined ‘what if’ scenarios.
-The change in exposures allows us to calculate the individual risk factor effects on trends in modeled incidence.
+The change in exposures allows us to calculate the individual risk factor effects on trends in modelled incidence.
 We can then compare the disease-related events between the counterfactual life courses.

 Model outputs

 The population in the model for this report was set for Japan.
 The model has a time horizon of 19 years, from 2001 to 2019.
 The simulation begins in 2001.
 The model outputs produce adult life-course trajectories for each simulant.
 From these, annual summary measures such as incidence, prevalence, and mortality rates are calculated.
 These measures can then be compared across time and between scenarios to estimate the effects and equity of different scenarios.
-All outcome measures can be standardized to the 2015 Japan Standard Population or not, and stratification is possible by year, sex, and age group, allowing examination of how effects differ across sub-populations.
+All outcome measures can be standardised to the 2015 Japan Standard Population or not, and stratification is possible by year, sex, and age group, allowing examination of how effects differ across sub-populations.

 Crucially, the model is a dynamic, open-cohort microsimulation model.
 That means it is trying to estimate the actual impact of the scenarios within a dynamic population where people are born, age, change their risk factors, and die.
-Thus, our model’s detailed modeling of population dynamics is different from that of many economic models, which are often closed-cohort models.
+Thus, our model’s detailed modelling of population dynamics is different from that of many economic models, which are often closed-cohort models.
 These models follow the same population cohort over time and often have a lifetime horizon.

 Uncertainty and probabilistic sensitivity analysis